 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Mycronic, headquartered in Sweden, reported total carbon emissions of approximately 188,968,000 kg CO2e.
-This figure includes 489,000 kg CO2e from Scope 1 emissions, 2,846,000 kg CO2e from Scope 2 emissions, and a significant 185,633,000 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions primarily stem from the use of sold products, which accounted for about 150,994,000 kg CO2e.
-Mycronic has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 56% by 2030, using 2022 as the baseline year.
-Additionally, the company targets a 52% reduction in Scope 3 emissions related to the use of sold products per SEK gross profit within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit temperature rise to 1.5°C, ultimately striving for net-zero emissions by 2050.
-Overall, Mycronic's proactive approach to managing its carbon footprint reflects its commitment to sustainability and responsible corporate practices in the technology hardware sector.
+In 2023, Mycronic reported total carbon emissions of approximately 188,968,000 kg CO2e.
+This figure includes 489,000 kg CO2e from Scope 1 emissions, 2,846,000 kg CO2e from Scope 2 emissions (market-based), and a significant 185,633,000 kg CO2e from Scope 3 emissions.
+Notably, the company has made substantial progress in reducing its emissions, achieving a decrease from 210,637,000 kg CO2e in 2022.
+Mycronic has set ambitious targets to further reduce its carbon footprint.
+The company aims to cut its absolute Scope 1 and 2 greenhouse gas emissions by 56% by 2030, using 2022 as the base year.
+Additionally, it plans to reduce Scope 3 emissions from the use of sold products by 52% per SEK gross profit within the same timeframe.
+These targets align with the standards necessary to limit global warming to 1.5°C. The company is committed to achieving a 50% reduction in its own CO2 emissions by 2030 from 2020 levels, focusing on energy consumption, transportation, and travel.
+Mycronic's climate initiatives reflect a proactive approach to sustainability, aiming for net-zero emissions by 2050 at the latest.

 Access structured emissions data, company-specific emission factors, and source documents